tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_901.md

 Speedstep is included by default in the Linux 2.6.x kernel.

 The zen-eee901 kernels contain the Speedstep modules.
-Add acpi-cpufreq to your MODULES list in /etc/rc.conf to enable it on boot, or execute:
+Create a proper module file in /etc/module.d to load acpi-cpufreq at boot:

+    /etc/module.d/acpi-cpufreq.conf

-     modprobe acpi-cpufreq
+    acpi-cpufreq

-See http://rffr.de/acpi for more information.
+See here for more information.

 For more information on overclocking the Asus EEE PC line, see http://wiki.eeeuser.com/howto:overclockfsb